cmu-able/rainbow/documents/RCL.md

 ```
 def event.log.path = "log"
-def logging.path = "Â«event.log.pathÂ»/rainbow.out"
+def logging.path = "«event.log.path»/rainbow.out"
 ```

-When referencing it outside a string, use double `Â«Â«...Â»Â»`, e.g.,
+When referencing it outside a string, use double `««...»»`, e.g.,

 ```
-def customize.system.^target.master = Â«Â«rainbow.deployment.locationÂ»Â»
+def customize.system.^target.master = ««rainbow.deployment.location»»
 ```

-To insert `Â«` type Ctrl-Shift-<, `Â»` with Ctrl-Shift-> (Cmd-Shift on MacOS).
+To insert `«` type Ctrl-Shift-<, `»` with Ctrl-Shift-> (Cmd-Shift on MacOS).
+Also autocomplete will give these proposals.

 ### Acme and Stitch